KristofaJosh/KristofaJosh/README.md

 ---

 > Deep in empowering people and businesses through beautiful, functional, and future-ready software with AI integrations
-> and to make life a little more exciting with every project I build. 💪
+> and making life a little more exciting with every project I build. 💪

 ## Tech Stack & Tools